-This webinar will present a conversation between researchers and practitioners on the interaction between natural disasters and violence.
-We will present research findings from a global systematic review on the pathways between natural disasters and violence against children, discuss innovative programming in the Asia/Pacific region to prevent sexual and gender-based violence during natural disasters and discuss areas of development for knowledge and programming.
+This webinar will present a conversation between practitioners from UNICEF and IFRC and researchers from London School of Hygiene and Tropical Medicine and Columbia University on the interaction between natural disasters and violence.
+It will present research findings from a global systematic review on the pathways between natural disasters and violence against children, discuss innovative programming in the Asia/Pacific region to prevent sexual and gender-based violence during natural disasters and discuss areas of development for knowledge and programming.

 Sonia Rastogi, Gender-Based Violence Knowledge Management Specialist, UNICEF

 Runjini Raman, Senior Protection, Gender, and Inclusion Officer, IFRC

 Ilan Cerna-Turoff, Ph.D. researcher, London School of Hygiene and Tropical Medicine